Lorde: Life and career

-1996–2009: Early life
+1996–2008: Early life

-Ella Marija Lani Yelich-O'Connor was born on 7 November 1996 in Takapuna, New Zealand, a suburb of Auckland, to poet Sonja Yelich (Jelić) and civil engineer Vic O'Connor.
+Ella Marija Lani Yelich-O'Connor was born on 7 November 1996 in Takapuna, a suburb of Auckland, New Zealand, to poet Sonja Yelich (Jelić) and civil engineer Vic O'Connor.
 Her mother was born to Croatian immigrants from the region of Dalmatia, while her father is of Irish descent.
-They announced their engagement in 2014, after a 30-year relationship, and they married in a 2017 private ceremony in Cheltenham Beach.
+They announced their engagement in 2014, after a 30-year relationship, and they married in a 2017 private ceremony on Cheltenham Beach.
 Lorde holds dual New Zealand and Croatian citizenship.

-Lorde is the second of four children: she has an older sister Jerry, a younger sister India, and a younger brother Angelo.
+Lorde is the second of four children: she has an elder sister Jerry, a younger sister India, and a younger brother Angelo.
 They were raised in Auckland's North Shore suburbs of Devonport and Bayswater.
 At age five, she joined a drama group and developed public speaking skills.
 Her mother encouraged her to read a range of genres, which Lorde cited as a lyrical influence.
-More specifically, she cites the young adult dystopian novel Feed (2002) by M.T.
-Anderson as well as authors J.D.
-Salinger, Raymond Carver and Janet Frame for influencing her songwriting.
+More specifically, she cites the young adult dystopian novel Feed (2002) by M. T. Anderson as well as authors J. D. Salinger, Raymond Carver and Janet Frame for influencing her songwriting.

-After a suggestion from a school instructor, her mother had her take the Woodcock–Johnson Tests of Cognitive Abilities to determine her intelligence.
-The results concluded that Lorde, age 6, was a gifted child.
+After a suggestion from a teacher at her school, her mother had her take the Woodcock–Johnson Tests of Cognitive Abilities to determine her intelligence.
+The results concluded that Lorde, age six, was a gifted child.
 She was briefly enrolled at George Parkyn Centre, a gifted education organisation.
 Sonja unenrolled her, however, citing social development concerns.
-As a child, Lorde attended Vauxhall School and then Belmont Intermediate School in her early teens.
+As a child, Lorde attended Vauxhall School and then Belmont Intermediate School.
 While attending Vauxhall, she placed third and first respectively in the North Shore Primary Schools' Speech competition, a national contest, in 2006 and 2007.
-Lorde and her Belmont team were named the runner-up in the 2009 Kids' Lit Quiz World Finals, a global literature competition for students aged 10 to 14.